-Any allegation against people who work with children and/or adults with care and support needs should be reported immediately to the DSL or Deputy DSL of Smile Education.
+Any allegation against people who work with children and/or adults with care and support needs should be reported immediately to the Designated Safeguarding Officer/Deputy Designated Safeguarding Officer of Smile Education.

-When an allegation has been made against a candidate or other member of staff, the DSL/Deputy DSL should not investigate the matter by interviewing the accused person, the child or potential witnesses, but should only gather sufficient information to establish whether there is enough credible information to proceed further (this is known as a 'fact find').
+When an allegation has been made against a candidate or other member of staff, the Designated Safeguarding Officer/Deputy Designated Safeguarding Officer should not investigate the matter by interviewing the accused person, the child or potential witnesses, but should only gather sufficient information to establish whether there is enough credible information to proceed further (this is known as a 'fact find').
 If they are unclear about this, they should consult with the LADO in the area in which the Organisation is located.
 They should also:

-- Obtain written details of the allegation, signed and dated by the person receiving the complaint, or allegation and any other relevant person at the point the allegation has been made; - Countersign and date the written details; - Record discussions about the child/adult and/or candidate/member of staff, any decisions made, and the reasons for those decisions; - Decide whether any immediate action needs to be taken to safeguard any child or whether an urgent referral needs to be made to either Children's Social Care and/or the Police: - The accused adult must not be informed of the allegations before consideration has been given to the implications this may have on any subsequent investigation. - Consult the local procedures in the area in which the organisation is based and seek advice from the Local Authority Designated Officer (LADO).
+- Obtain written details of the allegation, signed and dated by the person receiving the complaint, or allegation and any other relevant person at the point the allegation has been made; - Countersign and date the written details; - Record discussions about the child/adult and/or candidate/member of staff, any decisions made, and the reasons for those decisions; - Decide whether any immediate action needs to be taken to safeguard any child or whether an urgent referral needs to be made to either Children's Social Care and/or the Police; - The accused adult must not be informed of the allegations before consideration has been given to the implications this may have on any subsequent investigation. - Consult the local procedures in the area in which the organisation is based and seek advice from the Local Authority Designated Officer (LADO).
 The LADO is responsible for dealing with allegations against people who work with children.
 Smile Education should make a clear distinction between an allegation, a concern about the quality of care or a complaint when speaking to the LADO.
-Contact with the LADO should be made within one working day of the allegation being brought to the attention of the DSL or Deputy DSL - At an agreed appropriate time, the DSL or Deputy DSL should also make the person concerned aware of their rights under employment legislation and any internal processes.
+Contact with the LADO should be made within one working day of the allegation being brought to the attention of the Designated Safeguarding Officer/Deputy Designated Safeguarding Officer. - At an agreed appropriate time, the Designated Safeguarding Officer/Deputy Designated Safeguarding Officer should also make the person concerned aware of their rights under employment legislation and any internal processes.